Tag Archives: Joseph Cotten

 I can view this scene over and over again.

 The plot is a hybrid of drama and mystery.
-The life and legacy of newspaper legend Charles Foster Kane are examined.
+It examines the life and legacy of newspaper legend Charles Foster Kane.

 The character, played by Welles himself, is loosely based on a real-life figure, William Randolph Hearst.

-As the story goes along we learn more about the famous Kane.
-Jerry Thompson, the reporter, learns that Kane’s childhood in Colorado was one of poverty.
+As the story progresses, we learn more about the famous Kane.
+The reporter Jerry Thompson learns that Kane’s childhood in Colorado was one of poverty.

 His mother, discovering a gold mine on her property, sent Kane away to be educated by a famous banker, thus securing his future.
-Thompson also interviews Kane’s business manager and Kane’s ex-wife, now a drunk who owns a nightclub, but neither can shed light on the mystery.
+Thompson also interviews Kane’s business manager and Kane’s ex-wife, who is now a drunk and owns a nightclub, but neither can shed light on the mystery.

-The mystery- never solved by Thompson nor anyone else- is revealed at the end of the film, to the viewer only, in fantastic form and Kane’s childhood is key to the entire puzzle.
-This angle is creative and imaginative and brilliant for the entire film.
+The mystery- never solved by Thompson nor anyone else- is revealed at the end of the film, to the viewer only, in fantastic form, and Kane’s childhood is key to the entire puzzle.
+This angle is creative and imaginative and brilliant for the whole film.

 Oscar Nominations: 1 win-Outstanding Motion Picture, Best Director-Orson Welles, Best Actor-Orson Welles, Best Original Screenplay (won), Best Scoring of a Dramatic Picture, Best Sound Recording, Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Film Editing